 Christ’s Roadmap to Freedom

-The following parts of the Exodus 90 Field Guide on Christ’s roadmap tangibly explain prayer, asceticism, and fraternity, as well as other need-to-know information.
-Reading these sections will not only prepare you for what is to come, they will also equip you with the truth you need to help you ward off the lies and doubts of the Evil One as you commence (and continue through) this exercise.
+The following part of the Exodus 90 Field Guide on Christ’s roadmap tangibly explains the pillar of prayer.
+Reading this section along with the other parts of the Exodus 90 Field Guide will not only prepare you for what is to come, they will also equip you with the truth you need to help you ward off the lies and doubts of the Evil One as you commence (and continue through) this exercise.
 Don’t venture into the wilderness unprepared.
-Read these sections before you start this spiritual exercise, and ensure your brothers do the same.
+Read the Exodus 90 Field Guide (also found in the Exodus 90 app) before you start this spiritual exercise, and ensure your brothers do the same.